ahmadswalih/notes-app/README.md

   </a>
 </p>

-> Notes is an application where user can add notes and view their notes.
+> Shorty is an application where user can add short notes upto 200 characters , view their notes and even copy them.

 ## Overview